buhfur/ConfigFiles/notes/bittorrent.md

 #### 2.1 What are mimetypes and how do they pertain to the \*.torrent file ?

 - MIME-types or Multipurpose Internet Mail Extensions types are identifiers used to tell the web server the format and data of a file.
-In the context of torrenting , the "application/x-bittorrent" MIME-Type is used to tell the web server about the format and data within the file.
+In the context of torrenting , the "application/x-bittorrent" MIME-Type is used to tell the web server how to interpret the file format.

 #### 3. Where do I put the metainfo file on the web server